Nansess/Twitch-Chat-Bot/README.md

 Please use this bot responsibly and adhere to Twitch's terms of service and community guidelines.
 Always prioritize user experience and ensure that any moderation actions are fair and appropriate.

 ---

-Thank you for choosing this Twitch Chat Bot!
-If you have any questions or need assistance, feel free to reach out to the project maintainers or open an issue on the GitHub repository.
-Enjoy interacting with your viewers and have a great time streaming on Twitch!